eyc94/FSO-Archive/03. Programming a Server With NodeJS and Express/part3aNotes.md

 |notes/10|DELETE|removes the identified resource|
 |notes/10|PUT|replaces the entire identified resource with the request data|
 |notes/10|PATCH|replaces a part of the identified resource with the request data|

+- Uniform interface.
+    - A consistent way of defining interfaces that makes it possible for systems to operate.